See also: blog posts about green roofs

 - town planners need to be involved because green roofs are long-term public goods

 - landscape architects need to be involved because a thin covering of sedum is an inadequate response to a great opportunity.

 Roof gardens and green roofs provide a wide range of public and private goods:

 1 Amenity value

 Accessible roof gardens add value to buildings.
 They make it easier to obtain planning permission.
 They enhance capital values and rental values.
 They make buildings easier to sell and easier to let.
 They provide space to enjoy the sun, to hold social events, to grow flowers and to grow food.
+Many companies who do conventional landscaping like tuckerenterprise.com, would be interested in helping out a rooftop programme.
 This applies to housing, offices, libraries, department stores and many other types of building.
 All new schools and university buildings should have roof gardens to educate future generations in their benefits.